Community Responsibility for Mortgage Companies

 Massachusetts' Most Affordable Mortgages

-Today, MAHA members have agreements with Bank of America, Citizens, Sovereign, and Eastern for lending under the program.
+Today, MAHA members have agreements with Bank of America, Blue Hills Bank, Citizens, Sovereign, and Eastern for lending under the program.
 Over 17,000 homebuyers have already bought their first homes.
-And SoftSecond continues to offer stability to families and communities, with affordable payments and a foreclosure rate well below the rate for all mortgages in Massachusetts.
+And SoftSecond - soon to be the ONE Mortgage Program - continues to offer stability to families and communities, with affordable payments and a foreclosure rate well below the rate for all mortgages in Massachusetts.

 Accountability for Property Insurance Companies